Tutorial: Module Defaults

 }

-Our example is relatively straightforward — our module only has three required variables, but there are actually 79 more optional variables.
-As you expand your usage to supply values to more optional values, the amount of code you don’t have to write increases significantly.
+Our example is relatively straightforward — the module only has three required variables but includes 79 additional optional variables.
+As you expand your usage to supply values for more of these optional variables, the amount of code you avoid writing increases significantly.

 Wrapping up

-Now that you know how to develop an defaults module, let’s dive in to how you can use one to deploy resources to a specific environment.
+Now that you understand how to develop a defaults module, let’s explore how you can use one to deploy resources to a specific environment.

 Infrastructure units

-An infrastructure unit is the Gruntwork term for the deployment of an infrastructure as code module in a single environment.
+An infrastructure unit is the Gruntwork term for deploying an infrastructure-as-code module in a single environment.
 For example, deploying the vpc-app

-module in your development AWS account is a single infrastructure unit.
+module in your development AWS account constitutes a single infrastructure unit.

-In this section, we’ll walk through the approach we employ at Gruntwork for leveraging defaults modules as infrastructure units.
-When you purchase a DevOps Foundation, the generated repository containing your infrastructure as code is automatically laid out to use this approach.
+In this section, we’ll outline the approach Gruntwork uses for leveraging defaults modules as infrastructure units.
+When you purchase a DevOps Foundation, the generated repository containing your infrastructure-as-code is automatically configured to use this approach.

 The Terraform block

-Gruntwork recommends that infrastructure unit definitions contain a terraform
+Gruntwork recommends that infrastructure unit definitions include a orm

-block in the underlying module defaults module.
-This allows users to change module versions granularly across environments, rather than changing a global value and updating all of your environments at once.
+block defined in the underlying defaults module.
+By doing so, users can change module versions granularly across environments, avoiding a global change that impacts all environments simultaneously.

-To ensure that we’re using the same module as the module defaults module, we can reference the source_base_url
+To ensure consistency with the defaults module, reference the source_base_url

 value from the defaults module include

-block (which we’ll learn more about in the next section), then specify the release version after ref
+block (explained in the next section) and specify the desired release version after ref

 .
 In the example below, we reference the base_source_url

-from our defaults module, then override the version to v0.47.0
+from the defaults module and override the version to v0.47.0

 .